 Making pemmican has been passed down from the indigenous peoples of America to the settlers to modern-day life.
 Its longevity is a tribute to just good it is!

 Pemmican makes a great survival food, but it is also a hearty meal for hikers, travelers, hunters, and anyone else who needs a calorie-dense food that is easy to carry.

 If you are looking at ways to store without making Pemmican or using a refrigerator I recommend reading our article 10 Ways to Store Meat Without a Refrigerator.

 What are the benefits of making pemmican?

 Pemmican is full of calories and protein, but it also stores well.
-You can use it for prepping because it can keep long-term, or you can take it with you for hiking, camping, or backpacking.
+Expert and beginner preppers can use it because it can keep long-term, or you can take it with you for hiking, camping, or backpacking.
 It is lightweight, easy to package, and doesn’t make a mess.
 You can eat it on the go because it doesn’t need to be cooked.
 It weighs less and is easier to carry than a traditional MRE.

 What’s the difference between pemmican and beef jerky?

 Pemmican is dried, powdered, and then mixed with rendered fat.
 Beef jerky, on the other hand, is cured.
 Biltong, on the other hand, is similar to beef jerky but is dried.

 Do you need to cook pemmican before you eat it?

 No. Once you have made your pemmican, it is ready to eat!
 You can eat it as is or mix it into a broth if desired.
 It isn’t hard like beef jerky and it isn’t really raw, either, since it has been dried.